viperproject/voila/misc/Installing-Caper.md

     Registering library for caper-0.2.0.0..
     Completed 14 action(s).

+  Note: I couldn't get Caper to compile against any Z3 higher than 4.5.0 (and some 4.5.1.nightly).

-  Afterwards, Caper.exe could be found in
+4. Afterwards, Caper.exe could be found in

     .\.stack-work\install\bf1113dd\bin\